w3f/Grants-Program/applications/voiceban.md

 3. Regional submarine-cable failures in [March 2024](https://www.reuters.com/world/africa/internet-disruption-hits-west-central-africa-netblocks-cloudflare-data-shows-2024-03-14/) degraded access across West and Central Africa; highlighting why multi-gateway, multi-path access matters for Web3 frontends.

+### Related Work
-Within the Substrate/Polkadot/Kusama ecosystem, there are adjacent efforts but no project that combines browser-level, DNS-independent access, deterministic IPNS-based validator discovery, and a chain-native social application.
+Within the Substrate/Polkadot/Kusama ecosystem, there are adjacent efforts addressing parts of the problem Voiceban targets, but no project that combines browser-level, DNS-independent access, deterministic IPNS-based backend discovery, and a chain-native social application into a single, cohesive architecture.

-- Social projects such as Subsocial focus on the application layer;
+Social-focused projects such as **Subsocial** concentrate primarily on the application layer, providing social primitives and creator tools on Substrate.
+While **Subsocial** demonstrates the viability of blockchain-based social interaction, it continues to rely on conventional frontend hosting models and DNS-based access paths.
+As a result, availability of the user interface remains vulnerable to the same infrastructural choke points that affect Web2 platforms.
+VoiceBan differs by explicitly addressing this “last mile” problem: the frontend itself is installable as a PWA and discoverable through IPNS and multiple gateways, ensuring that access to the application is resilient even when DNS or centralized hosting is disrupted.

-- Identity projects such as KILT focus on credentials;
+Identity-centric projects such as **KILT** focus on verifiable credentials and decentralized identity management.
-- Infra threads in the [Polkadot forum](https://forum.polkadot.network/t/decentralized-nodes-polkadotters/14128) discuss decentralization of nodes and cloud dependencies.

-VoiceBan’s distinction is to close the last mile for browsers (installable PWA + IPNS discovery over multiple public gateways) and to standardize a rendezvous layer for validators that any parachain or app can import; thus, removing DNS as a single choke point while keeping libp2p discovery untouched once inside the network.
+While these systems are critical for trust and interoperability, they do not attempt to solve frontend availability, browser access, or social coordination under adversarial network conditions.
+VoiceBan complements such efforts by treating identity and social interaction as runtime-level primitives while extending decentralization to the access layer itself, enabling identity-backed social systems to remain reachable without relying on centralized web infrastructure.

-In related ecosystems, partial solutions exist—naming (ENS/Handshake), hosting (Fleek), or social graphs (Lens/Farcaster)—but they either remain DNS-dependent for practical access or rely on centralized relayers/indexers for UX.
+In related ecosystems, partial solutions exist but remain fragmented. **ENS** and **Handshake** provide decentralized naming, yet practical access to applications using these systems typically still depends on DNS, browser extensions, or centralized gateways.

-VoiceBan diverges by
-(a) making browser entry decentralized and verifiable via IPNS + multi-gateway resolution, (b) storing all social content on-chain (no reliance on pinning for core data), and (c) packaging the access/resilience logic as reusable pallets and libraries that Polkadot teams can drop into their stacks.
+A particularly relevant comparison is **Frequency**, which positions itself as a decentralized social networking protocol optimized for high-throughput message publication and public data distribution.
+Frequency focuses on efficient, scalable social data replication and provides strong guarantees around message ordering and availability at the protocol level.
+However, **Frequency** explicitly assumes that clients can already reach the network and does not address how browser-based users discover endpoints or access frontends in the presence of DNS censorship or infrastructure outages.
+VoiceBan can be seen as complementary rather than competing in this regard: while **Frequency** optimizes the in-network dissemination of social data, VoiceBan focuses on the pre-network and edge-access problem, i.e., how users reach decentralized systems in the first place.
+By solving browser entry, frontend resilience, and validator rendezvous, VoiceBan targets a layer that remains largely unaddressed even by advanced social protocols.
+Furthermore, VoiceBan also differs in architectural emphasis, as it treats identity, social interaction, and governance as chain-native primitives, while packaging its access-resilience logic as reusable pallets and client libraries that other Substrate projects can adopt independently of VoiceBan’s social application.
+In contrast, DSNP remains deliberately agnostic about frontend delivery, browser access, and infrastructure-level availability.

+VoiceBan’s differentiation lies not in replacing existing social or identity systems, but in closing the gap between decentralized backends and real-world browser access.
+By combining deterministic IPNS-based discovery, installable PWAs, and Substrate-native social primitives, VoiceBan delivers an end-to-end model where decentralization extends from consensus and storage all the way to the user’s first network request.
+This focus on resilient access and last-mile decentralization is what sets VoiceBan apart within the Polkadot ecosystem and beyond.
 ## Team :busts_in_silhouette:

 ### Team members